 Not much changed in 1996 regarding Treasure Hunts.
 The cars all still wore Real Rider wheels but the limited release was upped from 10,000 pieces to 25,000 pieces.
 Like 1995, 12 cars were released in the series.

-1997 Treasure Hunts – A Small Change
+1997 Treasure Hunts – A Slight Change

 1997 brought a change to the Hot Wheels Treasure Hunt series.
 All castings part of the 1997 series were released without Real Rider wheels.
 The card was changed a bit as well – the limited number of pieces was no longer displayed.
 Rumors are plenty but the quantity of each Treasure Hunt from 1997 on is unknown.

 1998 – 1999 Treasure Hunts

 Not much changed between 1998 – 1999.
 Green stripe on card.
 General happiness.
-Well, except for the fact the Real Riders were still missing.
+Well, except for the fact the Real Riders were still missing…

 2000 Treasure Hunts